MoT: Modularization-of-Thought Prompting for Effective Code Generation: Evaluation

+To ensure practical and diverse model evaluation, we selected \textbf{GPT-4o-mini} and \textbf{DeepSeek-R1} (671B) because of their exceptional \textit{Pass@1} performance and cost-efficiency.
+As shown in Table \ref{tab:model-comparison}, these two models achieve top-tier accuracy on \textbf{HumanEval} and \textbf{HumanEval+} benchmarks while maintaining minimal API usage cost—especially GPT-4o-mini.
+Together, they represent two distinct paradigms: general-purpose LLMs and reasoning-specialized LLMs.
+Their favorable performance-to-cost ratio makes them ideal for scalable experimentation across a wide range of code generation tasks.

-\subsection{How does MoT prompting perform in terms of accuracy compared to baselines?
+\subsection{How Does MoT Prompting Perform in Terms of Accuracy Compared to Baselines?
 (RQ1)}

-\textit{1) Setup: }To address RQ1, we apply MoT and six baseline techniques to GPT-4o-mini \citep{openai2024gpt4technicalreport} and DeepSeek-R1 \citep{deepseekai2024deepseekllmscalingopensource}, which demonstrate state-of-the-art performance in code generation among current LLMs.
+\textbf{\textit{1) Setup: }}To address RQ1, we apply MoT and six baseline techniques to GPT-4o-mini \citep{openai2024gpt4technicalreport} and DeepSeek-R1 \citep{deepseekai2024deepseekllmscalingopensource}.
 GPT-4o-mini is a compact, lightweight version of the GPT model, designed to balance response quality and processing speed.
-DeepSeek-R1 is an open-source LLM capable of performing high-precision NLP and code generation tasks.
-In the experiment, we utilize the 671B version of DeepSeek-R1.
-We used the default temperature parameter provided by the API for both GPT-4o-mini and DeepSeek-R1.
-Subsequently, we measure the effectiveness of each studied prompting technique on 6 widely used benchmarks in terms of Pass@1 and AvgPassRatio metrics.
-All experiments are conducted on three NVIDIA RTX A800 GPUs with 80GB of memory, and the LLMs are accessed through official APIs.
+DeepSeek-R1 (671B) is an open-source LLM capable of performing high-precision NLP and code generation tasks.
+We use the default temperature parameters for GPT-4o-mini and DeepSeek-R1.
+Subsequently, we measure the effectiveness of each studied prompting technique on multiple benchmark settings.
+For function-level evaluation, we use six widely used benchmarks, including HumanEval, HumanEval-ET, HumanEval+, MBPP, MBPP-ET, and MBPP+, and report Pass@1 and AvgPassRatio metrics.
+To further reduce concerns about benchmark saturation, we also evaluate all studied prompting techniques on the full set of LiveCodeBench \texttt{release\_v5}, which contains 1,055 recent programming problems, and report Pass@1 under the official evaluation protocol.
+In addition, we evaluate all studied prompting techniques on RAL-Bench to examine their effectiveness on repository-level generation tasks.
+To mitigate randomness, we run each experiment on the six function-level benchmarks 10 times and report the average results.

-\textit{2) Results: }In this section, we compare the performance of the MoT prompting technique across multiple datasets and models against several baseline methods.
-The evaluation metrics considered include Pass@1 and APR, with results provided in Table \ref{tab:performance_comparison}, respectively.